gauxs/sysd/hld/storage/bigtable/README.md

 Bigtable maintains data in lexicographic order by row key.
 The row range for a table is dynamically partitioned.
 Each row range is called a **tablet**, which is the unit of distribution and load balancing.

+Reads of short row ranges are efficient and typically require communication with only a small number of machines.
+Clients can exploit this property by selecting their row keys so that they get good locality for their data accesses

+#### Column Families
+Column keys are grouped into sets called column families, which form the basic unit of access control.

 ## Reference
 1. [Google - BigTable paper](https://www.read.seas.harvard.edu/~kohler/class/cs239-w08/chang06bigtable.pdf)